dorkodu/sage/sage.md

 > #### Note
 >
-> Sage queries are not hierarchal.
+> Sage queries are not hierarchical.
 You request for entities individually, but you can also compose different entity types in one manually.
 It’s completely up to the end user who will develop a Sage service.
 >
 > We wanted to handle every single entity separately.
 By doing so we try to provide as much granularity as possible.
 This becomes very useful if you think in terms of a *“knowledge graph”*, where you don’t embed relationships with other entities, instead you just link to them.
 >
 > We develop Sage with the future of Web in mind, not just for today’s hot fashions.
 As Dorkodu our primary interests are *Web 3.0 (Semantic Web), Information Science and Linked Data*.
 >
 > We want Sage to be the data exchange protocol of future.
+Although we keep it simple now, we will add more features as

 For example, a `Person` entity type could be described as **:**